manniL/talk-petite-vue-progressive-enhancement-vue-ams-2022/slides/slides.md

 <VClicks>

 * Deliver essential functionalities and content to as many users as possible
-* Especially those that don't have JavaScript enabled or available!
+* Also to these with disabled/unavailable JavaScript
 * Great design philosophy for server-rendered applications (<logos-php /> / <logos-laravel/> / <logos-python/> / <logos-java/> / ...)

 </VClicks>